 Prefer to get right to running?
-This itinerary bypasses the boat journey and heads straight for the trails.
+This itinerary bypasses the boat trip (and a lot of driving!) and heads straight for the trails.
 Spend the week running and hiking through some of the most spectacular landscapes on earth: golden meadows, lush forest, brilliant glacial lakes, dramatic mountains and rushing rivers.
 Finish each day with a big feast, plenty of Chilean wine and a warm bed, preparing you for the next incredible day.

 Arrive in Puerto Natales, a beautiful seafront town that serves as the gateway to the surrounding wilderness, and transfer to our hotel in the center of town.
 Use the afternoon to relax and recover from the long flight or to stretch your legs with a walk around town.
 That evening we’ll take care of introductions, enjoy a welcome dinner and then turn in for a full night’s sleep.